 Introduction

 Food aid has long been the dominant response to food crises.
 Yet, food aid has been criticized for its slow delivery, for its lack of flexibility, and for its potential adverse effects on local producers and markets (Meyer, 2007; Harvey, 2007).
-Increasingly, aid agencies, donors, academics, practitioners and government officials are distributing cash as a substitute or complement to food transfers for social protection programs.
-The expansion of cash transfers already has changed the face of crisis response and appears to promise greater efficiency and efficacy (Harvey 2007, Devereux et al., 2005).
+Increasingly, aid agencies, donors, governments are distributing cash as a substitute or complement to food transfers for social protection programs.
+The expansion of cash transfers already has changed the face of crisis response and appears to promise greater efficiency and efficacy (Harvey 2007, Devereux, 2005).
 Growing flexibility in resource options has created an opportunity for operational agencies’ programming to be more responsive to local needs (Maxwell et al. 2009).

 Cash-based programming may provide greater flexibility to recipients, support local market development and be faster than securing transoceanic food aid (Ravallion 2003, Rawlings and Rubio 2005, Harvey 2007).
 Yet, under certain conditions, the provision of cash may not only be less effective than food, but may actually be detrimental to food security.
 For example, cash may not be appropriate in regions suffering from hyperinflation or price spikes (Basu, 1996).
 If enough cash is distributed to further fuel price volatility or price increases, non-beneficiary net-consumer households could be left worse off.
 Conversely, providing food aid can displace local trade and depress local prices.
 This begs the question: under what conditions is cash best, food best, or a combination of the two best (Gentilini 2007)?